-Together with New York based artist Jason Lujan we co-own Native Art Department International based out of China Town New York a project focused on presenting artwork by artists with demonstrated ongoing commitment to Native American communities alongside and on par with international artists.
+Together with my husband artist Jason Lujan, we co-own Native Art Department International based out of China Town New York, a project focused on presenting artwork by artists with demonstrated ongoing commitment to Native American communities alongside and on par with international artists.
 I also sing with Nishnaabekwewag Negamonid a three-member Anishinaabe women’s hand drumming group based in Brooklyn, NY.
 We are committed to language and cultural revitalization, using song to disrupt colonial spaces and speak to prior, persisting Indigenous presences.
 The group was born as part of an Anti-Columbus Day action in the American Museum of Natural History in 2016 and 2017.
-Like my late mother and settler accomplice father I am an advocate of Native Feminisms and Activism.
+Like my late mother and settler accomplice father I am an advocate of Anishinaabek Womanism, Indigenous Feminisms, Accomplice building and Activism.

 The work on this website represents a selection of recent projects and activities for more information on all my work contact me at email: MariaHupfield@gmail.com

 My work is represented by Galerie Hugues Charbonneau, Montreal Quebec Canada.

 Artist profile video by Dylan Mclaughlin: https://vimeo.com/113761812